What is junk email?

 - Adding a sender to the safe list

-- Removing a sender to the safe list
+- Removing a sender from the safe list

-- Editing a sender to the safe list
+- Editing a sender on the safe list

 These senders are the opposite of the safe senders, the emails that are being received will be directly sent to the junk folder.